-In terms of Section 148 of the Companies Act, 2013, the Company is required to have the audit of its cost accounting records conducted by a Cost Accountant.
-The Board of Directors have on the recommendation of Audit Committee, approved the appointment of Mr. R. Krishnan, Cost Accountant (Membership No. 7799) as the Cost Auditor of the Company for the Financial Year 2019-20 at a remuneration of ₹ 120,000/per annum.
+The Board of Directors have in accordance with the terms of Section 148 of the Companies Act, 2013 and on the recommendation of Audit Committee, approved the appointment of Mr. R. Krishnan, Cost Accountant (Membership No. 7799) as the Cost Auditor of the Company for the Financial Year 2020-21 at a remuneration of ₹120,000/- per annum to conduct the audit of its cost accounting records.
 The proposed remuneration of the Cost Auditor shall be ratified by the members in the ensuing AGM.
-The Cost Audit for the year ended 31 March 2018 was carried out by Mr. R. Krishnan and the report was filed on 23 August 2018.
+The Cost Audit for the year ended 31 March 2019 wascarried outby Mr. R. Krishnan and the report was filed on 04 October 2019.
 There are no qualifications or reservations or adverse remarks or frauds reported by the Auditors in their Cost Audit Report.